 Your pantry is the backbone of your kitchen.
 The quality of the staples in your pantry are reflected in the meals that you prepare and serve.
 My goal is to get you to transition away from pre-packaged and/or processed food-like substances, commercially raised fruits and vegetables of suspect origin, industrially produced oils, highly refined sugars, and grains and flours with little or no nutritional value.
 Many of these foods have been treated with agricultural chemicals and industrial solvents, and they have been stripped of any nutritive value, including vitamins and minerals, fiber and flavor.
 These foods do not contribute to your health and well-being, and they are bad for the planet.

-Are you ready to dive in with both feet?
+Are you ready to dive in and add more color to your plate?
 Here we go!